alfiosalanitri/server-guardian/README.md

 # server-guardian
-A simple bash script to monitor the server high cpu, ram usage and systemctl services status that send an alert to telegram bot.
+This is a simple bash script that monitor the server high cpu and ram usage and check the systemctl services status.
+If the ram or cpu usage is greather then limit or a service is failed, send a message to telegram user

 ## How to use
 - `sudo chown -R root: /path/to/server-guardian`